EMoniSmall/azurecrashcourse/README.md

-# Into The Blue: Azure Crash Course
+# The Limitless Blue: Azure Crash Course
 A Beginner's Tutorial to Microsoft Azure

 <h2>Expectations</h2>